 Medical marijuana patient appeals over denied applications striking out

 Around 190 patients caught up in the physician assistant debacle last winter have appealed the decision by the Colorado Department of Health and Environment to deny their medical marijuana registry application.

-Get the Weekly Newsletter
+Get the Marijuana Newsletter

 Stay informed of the latest marijuana news and views with updates about dispensaries, strains, products, changes to the law, and special offers in your area.